foreverphoenix/the-phoenix-flavour/content/lotf/documentation/_index.md

 ### Textures & Meshes

 This section was the hardest one for me to limit myself.
-In my personal opinion, there are two choices when starting to replace textures in Skyrim: Either stick strictly to the vanilla style using primarily upscaled textures, or going all in with hundreds of hand-made, high-quality textures.
-Naturally, I went with the latter for Legends of the Frost and it was clear from the beginning that [Base Coat](https://www.nexusmods.com/skyrimspecialedition/mods/46850) and [Skyrim Realistic Overhaul](https://www.moddb.com/mods/skyrim-realistic-overhaul) were going to make up the bulk of the replaced textures (and the overall filesize).
+In my personal opinion, there are two choices when starting to replace textures in Skyrim: Either stick strictly to the vanilla style using primarily upscaled textures, or go all in with hundreds of hand-made, high-quality textures.
+Naturally, I went with the latter for Legends of the Frost and chose [Project Clarity](https://www.nexusmods.com/skyrimspecialedition/users/34739755?tab=user+files) and [Skyrim Realistic Overhaul](https://www.moddb.com/mods/skyrim-realistic-overhaul) to make up the bulk of the replaced textures (and the overall filesize).

+(If you are wondering why vanilla textures were not an option, watch [this video](https://youtu.be/nHkCJcUJkTM).)

 Beyond these major overhauls, I elected to add only those mods that I consider absolutely essential for fixing various eye sores.
 This includes [Static Mesh Improvement Mod](https://www.nexusmods.com/skyrimspecialedition/mods/659) and [Blended Roads](https://www.nexusmods.com/skyrimspecialedition/mods/8834) as well as [Majestic Mountains](https://www.nexusmods.com/skyrimspecialedition/mods/11052).
 Water was hugely improved by [Cathedral Water Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/22962).

-All flora-related textures are covered by the aforementioned Base Coat repack which contains [Cathedral - Plants](https://www.nexusmods.com/skyrimspecialedition/mods/26104) and [Cathedral - Mushrooms](https://www.nexusmods.com/skyrimspecialedition/mods/26103) among other things.
+Most flora-related textures are covered by [Cathedral - Plants](https://www.nexusmods.com/skyrimspecialedition/mods/26104) and [Cathedral - Mushrooms](https://www.nexusmods.com/skyrimspecialedition/mods/26103).
 I did add [Enhanced Vanilla Trees](https://www.nexusmods.com/skyrimspecialedition/mods/11008) to the mix, using the lush version for improved meshes and textures, and vastly improved LOD resources, but with the same colours as vanilla trees.
+With [HD Vanilla Tree Bark - ESRGAN AI Upscale](https://www.nexusmods.com/skyrimspecialedition/mods/37890), their bark textures were significantly improved.

 I considered sticking with vanilla grass, but eventually opted for [Skyrim Flora Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/2154) grass instead.
 It is close in style to vanilla (more sparse than most other grass overhauls) while looking noticably better in many places.

 ### Character Appearance